opitzconsulting/uitest.js/README.md

 #### Ready sensors

-For every ready sensor a sensor factory needs to be registered first.
+For every ready sensor a sensor module needs to be registered first.
 The following sensors are built-in and already registered:

 * `xhr`: Waits for the end of all xhr calls